 Since lightning is such a concern for schools, Jim Vavrek, an eighth-grade science teacher from Hammond, Ind., began a program in cooperation with National Oceanic Atmospheric Administration called Lightning Safety Awareness Week.
 The Lightning Safety Awareness Week education team works with educators throughout the country, offering them tools to teach children about lightning safety.
 “Knowledge saves lives.
 Our goal is to make the K-12 students and their teachers and coaches aware of the dangers of lightning, and more importantly, how to protect themselves and others from this threat,” Vavrek says.

 Meteorologist John Ogren is head of the Indianapolis NOAA National Weather Service Forecast Office, and he also helps organize Lightning Safety Awareness Week.
 He says that schools should be aware of lightning safety because they often engage in outdoor activities.
 “In the United States, lightning deaths and injuries occur most frequently in open fields, including ballparks and playgrounds.
 Lightning safety is crucial for schools since many have activities in open fields such as recess on the playgrounds and athletic fields.”
-The upcoming Lightning Safety Awareness Week will be during the week of June 20-26, 2004.

 We can’t control the weather, but we can take safety precautions to ensure our children are safe when playing in severe weather.